novuhq/novu/docs/docs/guides/subscribers-migration.md

 ## Bulk subscribers migration using mock data csv file

 Here, `mock_data.csv` file is a csv file having mock data.
 Below script will read this csv file and create new subscriber in Novu.
 Change example variables values like `API_KEY` value with your own valid values.
+Download `mock_data.csv` file from [here](/csv/mock_data.csv).

 :::info
 `mock_data.csv` file should be in same directory of script